Skip to content

 How I work with your team

-A fixed-scope sprint over 2-4 weeks.
+A fixed-scope sprint over two to four weeks.
 Audit first, redesign second, pilot third, handoff last.

-We define human-agent boundaries by task type, create standards for AI-assisted code and review, and install practical repo guardrails that improve merge confidence.
+We define human and agent boundaries by task type, create standards for AI-assisted code and review, and install practical repo guardrails that improve merge confidence.

 You leave with a working operating loop your team can run without constant founder arbitration.